 - DOE Interim Conflict of Interest Policy Requirements for Financial Assistance

-ORC COI will respond within 5 business days to requests for information concerning any Significant Financial Interest (SFI) held by senior/key personnel that is both related to Public Health Service-funded research and that Ohio State has determined to be an FCOI.
+ORC COI will respond within five business days to requests for information concerning any Significant Financial Interest (SFI) held by senior/key personnel that is both related to research funded by the Public Health Service or the Department of Energy, and that Ohio State has determined to be an FCOI.
 The response will include the investigator’s name, title, and role with respect to the research project, the name of the entity in which the SFI is held, the nature of the interest, and an approximate dollar value if it can be determined.